tnwinc/Craven/README.md

 So far, only pretty basic SQL Select statements are supported.
 Examples of the supported statements are below.

 ```
+// Selecting entire documents from a collection
-SELECT * FROM SomeCollection WHERE SomeField='some_val' AND AnotherField='another_val'
+SELECT * FROM SomeCollection

+// Where clauses
 SELECT * FROM SomeCollection WHERE SomeField='some_val' OR AnotherField='another_val'
+SELECT * FROM SomeCollection WHERE SomeField='some_val' OR AnotherField='another_val'
+SELECT * FROM SomeCollection WHERE OneField=2 AND (SomeField='some_val' OR AnotherField='another_val')

+// Specifying fields to show in the results
 SELECT Id,Name,Dob FROM SomeCollection WHERE SomeField="some_val"
 ```